CRM software is the most important relationship-building tool that a sales professional has.

 So the question is, which CRMs have the best email capabilities?
 More importantly, which of these platforms is right for your company?
 The following seven CRMs have made email an integral part of their feature sets.
 Read through the descriptions of each to determine the right fit for your organization.

-Nutshell is a deceptively powerful CRM and sales automation platform that’s “simple enough for any team, sophisticated enough for any business.”
+Nutshell is a sneaky powerful CRM and sales automation platform that’s “simple enough for any team, sophisticated enough for any business.”
 This mantra applies to the software’s email capabilities as well.

 The service is equipped with a strong set of email automation features including email sequencing, shareable templates, easy contact filtering for targeted bulk emails, and powerful integrations with Constant Contact and MailChimp for perfectly timed email marketing—everything you need to take the grunt work out of email.

 Nutshell’s personal email sequence tool allows sales professionals to create and schedule email drip campaigns at scale.
-But the service is also smart enough to stop automated sequences once a reply has been received.
+These email sequences shut off automatically once your recipient replies, and can even be set up to trigger when a lead reaches a certain pipeline stage—which means you can nurture all your new prospects without lifting a finger.
 And because Nutshell tracks reply rates of your sequences, you’ll be able to easily tell which emails work best and which need to be rewritten.

 Every salesperson knows that retyping the same emails over and over again is incredibly tedious.
 Nutshell’s time-saving email templates remove the monotony from the workday and allow users to fire off messages in seconds, not minutes.